limsm3/limsm3.github.io/aboutme.md

 I am interested in Mechanics of elastic structures, Machine learning and Robotics in general for my studies.
 I collect aircraft photos for fun.
 Enjoy outdoor stuff.
 Texas roadhouse is the greatest invention.
+This blog is built for the record of my book readings and critical reviews on them.